 6. This analogy might help to understand the unity and distinction of “One substance, three Persons”.
 One operation [like “phoning”], performed by different mechanisms, parties, and equipment – all to enhance and enable communication more effectively and accurately.
 To keep alive a personal relationship until Jesus returns [or we go to Him, until He returns for His second coming].

 Note at Ex 33:11 and Ex 33:20.
 The apparent contradiction between these verses can only be explained satisfactory by the Trinity of one and the same God.
-From # 5.2 in the paper “Apparent Controversies in The Bible”, the following: The fact that the Lord could speak to Moses face to face in verse 11 yet is told in verse 20 that no man could see God’s face and live, superficially seems incongruous; but closer examination – of the whole Bible – will reveal the unparalleled magnificence of the Bible’s one, progressive, unfolding revelation of God’s grace and righteousness in Jesus Christ.
+From # 5.2 in the meditation “Apparent Controversies in The Bible”, the following: The fact that the Lord could speak to Moses face to face in verse 11 yet is told in verse 20 that no man could see God’s face and live, superficially seems incongruous; but closer examination – of the whole Bible – will reveal the unparalleled magnificence of the Bible’s one, progressive, unfolding revelation of God’s grace and righteousness in Jesus Christ.
 The Bible will reveal to those open to God’s Spirit (Jn 4:24; Rom 8:14; 2 Tim 3:16-17 with special note to Jn 14:6-11,17,23,26; 1 Jn 2:16-23), the crux of this Book consisting of a compilation of books: self-righteousness as opposed to God’s righteousness in Jesus Christ!
 I.e. our own attempts under the Law vs God’s grace, Love and Life everlasting!
 Christianity is not about heaven or hell, but a living, lasting relationship with a living eternal God (Jn 4:24) Who is a Father (Rom 8:14-15; but only with Jn 1:12-13; 1 Tim 2:4-6).
 Yet another new insight awaits the open reader of the Bible.
-In the paper “Who is Jesus Christ”, more detail are discussed, but for now, we will discover a Jesus pre-incarnate!
+In the meditation “Who is Jesus Christ”, more detail are discussed, but for now, we will discover a Jesus pre-incarnate!
 Contemplate Just Jn 1:1-4; 14:9; Gal 3:8 and Col 1:15-18 first!
 We’ll then ponder the uncertainty of the exact date of birth of Jesus Christ (of Nazareth) and contemplate the enigmatic identity of Melchizedek (Heb 7).
 We’ll see why Moses was told he’ll never enter Canaan yet stood on the mount of transfiguration with Elijah and Jesus (Mt 17:2-8).
 Moses represented the Law (self-righteousness, Jn 1:17; Phil 3:9) and Elijah the prophets (Heb 1:1-2); but God wants us to listen to [follow, cling to] HIM – Mt 3:17; 17:5; Jn 3:3; 14:6!

 The Lord that spoke to Moses in Ex 33:11 was (is) יהוה (H3068, yehôvâh), from H1961; (the) self Existent or eternal; Jehovah the Lord.
 Compare H3050, H3069.
 The Amplified Bible note that we read further about an “Angel of the Lord” or “of God” or “of His presence” in Gen 22:11 that can be identified with the Lord Jesus Christ (Gen 16:11,13; 22:11,12; 31:11,13; Ex 3:1-6 and so on).
 This is a distinct person in Himself from God the Father (Gen 24:7; Ex 23:20; Zech 1:12,13, and other passages).
-Nor does this “Angel of the Lord” appear again after Christ came in human form, hence of necessity the One of the “Three in One” Godhead (refer to the paper “The Trinity”).
+Nor does this “Angel of the Lord” appear again after Christ came in human form, hence of necessity the One of the “Three in One” Godhead (refer to the meditation “The Trinity”).
 It is possible that this “Angel of the Lord” of the OT could be the visible Lord of the OT as Jesus Christ is to the NT.
 The deity of this Person is clearly portrayed in the OT.
 The Cambridge Bible observes, “There is a fascinating forecast of the coming Messiah, breaking through the dimness with amazing consistency, at intervals from Genesis to Malachi.
 Abraham, Moses, the slave girl Hagar, the impoverished farmer Gideon, even the humble parents of Samson, had seen and talked with Him centuries before the herald angels proclaimed His birth in Bethlehem”…

 Ex 33:20 says that no man can face God in self-righteousness (under Law) and stand the test (Rom 3:20,23), as even Uzzah discovered (2 Sam 6:3-8).
-This is discussed in the paper “The Covenant and the Law” (Law has no mercy while God is about the grace and righteousness that Jesus brought [back] for those willing to accept His blood offer on His cross on behalf of all flowing Him.
+This is discussed in the meditation “The Covenant and the Law” (Law has no mercy while God is about the grace and righteousness that Jesus brought [back] for those willing to accept His blood offer on His cross on behalf of all flowing Him.
 This is a personal choice free to all alike.
 No man and no one else can be an intermediate other than Jesus Christ (1Tim 2:5) and God will not force anyone in any way!
 Love [God] does not manipulate – everyone has a genuine free choice.
-The will God gave us is discussed in papers such as “The Will” and “Body, Soul, Spirit”).
+The will God gave us is discussed in meditations such as “The Will” and “Body, Soul, Spirit”).
 Facing [experiencing] God in a New Testament in Jesus Christ, however, is a completely different matter of living in God’s grace and righteousness (Rom 3:24-28; 8:29-39).
 Acts 4:11-12!!!

 In Ex 33:18 Moses asked God to show His glory.
 Now read verse 19 with Jn 1:17; 3:3,16-21… get it?
 The Old had fleeting glories and the New offers a lasting glory, but only in Jesus Christ because no man can face [challenge, test] God and be found worthy in self-righteousness (own merit).
 God intended for us to have a close, personal and lasting relationship with Him since the beginning.
 This Adam revealed when he (Adam) declared that he was naked (unclothed) when God asked Adam where he was (spiritually).
 Now contemplate Rom 13:14.
-(The paper “The Covenant and the Law” expands on this).
+(The meditation “The Covenant and the Law” expands on this).

 Note on Heb 1:5.
 This verse clearly states “For to which of the angels did [God] ever say, You are My Son, today I have begotton You”.
 Then we note Heb 1:13-14.
 We also read of an Angel in Ex 33:3, that connects with Gen 16:7 and Zech 1:11.
 This “Angel of the Lord” also in Zechariah – as in Gen 16:7 – is not to be confused with interpreting angels such as Zech 1:9,13-14; 2:3; 4:1,4-5; 5:5,10; 6:4-5.
 If God called no angel His Son and neither created this Son, The Angel of the Lord clearly cannot be a normal angelic being such as for example the Mikael of Jude 1:9.
 Incidentally, note (i) that the word angels in Heb 1:13, is from ἄγγελος (G32, aggelos) , from ἀγγέλλω (aggellō), and probably derived from G71; compare G34; to bring tidings; a messenger; especially an “angel”; by implication even a pastor or messenger (Refer to Gal 1:6-9); and (ii) that Michael in Dan 10:13 could possibly have been not celestial but simply one of the princes of the kingdom of Persia; for Dan 10:13 clearly states that this Michael was “one of the chief princes” while the archangel Mikael is mentioned in Jude 1:9 (Zech 3:1-2) as the chief angel.
 The Angel of the Lord is an uncreated messenger (“Angel”) distinguished from [other] normal angelic angels and in many places identified as the Lord God – this is undeniable.
 The conciliation with passages that seem to distinguish this Angel of the Lord from God the Father, can most simply be reconciled with the old view that this Angel is Christ, the second Person in The Godhead, even at that early period appearing as the Revealer of the Father (Johan P.Lange, A Commentary).
 Refer to Gal 3:8 and Gen 12:3.